 Palheiro Golf is situated in the hills to the east of Funchal near the Quinta do Palheiro gardens and the Casa do Palheiro hotel.
 It has fantastic views of the sea and Funchal Bay.
 An 18 hole par 72 course designed by Cabell Robinson, with two holes replaced in 2003, it skillfully winds around the Palheiro Estate, which is famous for its pine forests and lush vegetation.
 With regular tournaments and challenges, this is a popular course with visitors on holidays to Maderia, including many international players who attend the Madeira Open.

 Facilities include a six hole Academy Course for all levels, a chipping green with bunkers, putting green, warm up driving range, practice nets, PGA professional and team, club, buggy and hand trolley hire, and a fully equipped Pro shop.
 What more could you want?
 Oh yes, the Clubhouse!
 It is stylish with a superb restaurant run by the Relais & Chateaux, Casa do Palheiro hotel.

 For guests on Madeira holidays wishing to do a two centre break, Porto Santo, the sister island with its 9 km sand beach, also has a 27 hole course designed by Seve Ballesteros.
 For more information on this do please contact us.

 Spas in Madeira

 Due to the very high quality of hotels on offer for holidays in Madeira there is a good range of Spas on the island.
 Each hotel spa has its own theme and range of therapies, many of which we have mentioned in more detail on the relevant hotel page.
 Many of our staff have visited and some have been fortunate enough to try the Spas too, so do take advantage of their personal experience and knowledge.

 Madeira Wine visits

 Madeira Wine – there are many wineries that you can visit on your Maderia holidays to taste the surprising range of local wines and, of course, there is the wine festival each year.
-This year it is from 31 Aug to 2 September.
+Please check with us for festival dates.

 Cultural and Architectural Interest